hapax/hapax.github.io/assets/minimal-networks.md

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner27.png" width="65%"/>
-		    <figcaption><i>Figure 22.
+		    <figcaption><i>Figure 23.
 Soap bubbles computing a minimal
     network.</i></figcaption>
 	</div>
 	</figure>

-The key is to give the bubble walls something to hold onto.
+The key is to give the bubble walls something to hold onto (Figure 23).
 In a foam, they can only hold onto themselves, and we get the non-crossing bubble networks described above.
 But if we drill some screws through the plexiglass, these will act like